 The Creative Courage Cohort for Faculty

 At its core, creative confidence is about believing in your ability to create change in the world around you.
 It is the conviction that you can achieve what you set out to do.
 We think this self-assurance, this belief in your creative capacity, lies at the heart of innovation.”
+(Kelley, T., & Kelley, D. 2013).

-Each faculty member who completes the program will receive a summer course development grant of $2,000 to modify an existing course, or $4,000 to develop a new course (awarded the summer after completion).
-Successful program completion requires attending the immersion session, a minimum of three cohort meetings, and submission of a modified or new syllabus.
+Each faculty member who completes the program receives a summer course development grant of $2,000 to modify an existing course, or $4,000 to develop a new course, or an equivalent application (awarded the summer or year after completion).

 Philosophy

 “The creative experience involves principled engagement with the unfamiliar and a willingness to approach the familiar in unfamiliar ways.”
+(Glaveanu, V.P., & Beghetto, R.A.
+2020).

 Creativity research tends to distinguish between personal (or generic) and disciplinary creativity.
 Personal creativity often shows up unconsciously in our daily lives, while disciplinary creativity often reflects particular thinking processes we learn within defined contexts.
 The Creative Courage Cohort intends to help participants develop both types of creativity.
 The two-day immersion session will focus on personal creativity by cultivating vulnerability, stimulating self-reflection, and encouraging productive risk-taking.
 The workshops and discussions that participants will take following the immersion will help them apply the skills they learned to specific problems or opportunities.
 Post-immersion programming for faculty will focus specifically on disciplinary creativity.
 Creativity & Innovation staff will collaborate with faculty to develop components for their classes that allow students to understand what creative thinking looks and feels like within each discipline.
 Our vision is that students and faculty members will have ample opportunity within the program, and during subsequent interactions within CC classes, to explore how they might ignite and amplify their creative thinking capacities within and across multiple contexts.
 In this way, our campus collective participates in students’ development arc.